 Step 2: Uploading the Profile

-	StratasysVivid_1_1D50 is the most recent color profile optimized for all the

-	vivid resins.
-If you do not yet have Vero vivid cyan (or any vivids), then use

-	the appropriate profile for the resins you have.
+Stratasys_J8_7xx_VeroUltraWhite_HT3_VividCMYK.icc is the most recent color profile optimized for all the vivid resins and the new Vero Ultra White / Black resins.
+If you do not yet have Vero vivid cyan (or any vivids), then use the appropriate profile for the resins you have.

 -For Vero non vivid colors use:

 Step 3: Finding the profile in Adobe Photoshop